MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 ```

 10. The results show for three different tables:
-    DeviceProcessEvents
+    - DeviceProcessEvents
-    DeviceRegistryEvents
+    - DeviceRegistryEvents
-    Event
+    - Event

-    The Device* tables are from Defender for Endpoint (Data Connector - Microsoft 365 Defender).
-Event is from our Data Connector Security Events.
+    The *Device* tables are from Defender for Endpoint (Data Connector - Microsoft 365 Defender).  *Event* is from our Data Connector Security Events.

     Since we are receiving data from two different sources - Sysmon and Defender for Endpoint,  we will need to build two KQL statements that could be unioned later.
 In our initial investigation, you will look at each separately.

+    **Note:** On rare occasion the data loading process may take longer to load than normal.
+When that happens the tables may not appear in the query for some hours.

 11. Our first data source is Sysmon from Windows hosts.
 Run the following KQL Statement.